Josh Smith Player Props: Rangers vs. Athletics

-Josh Smith -- with an on-base percentage of .292 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Oakland Athletics, with Ken Waldichuk on the mound, on August 7 at 9:40 PM ET.
+Josh Smith -- with an on-base percentage of .292 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Oakland Athletics, with JP Sears on the hill, on August 8 at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Marlins.
+He had a hitless showing in his last game (0-for-4) against the Marlins.

 Josh Smith Game Info & Props vs. the Athletics